hostbrook/laravel-dkim/README.md

 ## Notes and recommendations

-- Тo matter where you keep RSA Private Key, in `/.env` file or in `/config/mail.php` file or in a text file, everything between two instances `'-----BEGIN RSA PRIVATE KEY-----'` and `'-----END RSA PRIVATE KEY-----'` must be right up to the start of the line!
+- No matter where you keep the RSA Private Key, in `/.env` file or in `/config/mail.php` file or in a text file, everything between two instances `'-----BEGIN RSA PRIVATE KEY-----'` and `'-----END RSA PRIVATE KEY-----'` must be right up to the start of the line!
-- If at least one of the parameters (selector, domain, or private key) is not set, the email will be sent (with a warning in the log file), but without the DKIM signature.
 - It is not recommended to keep private key directly in the `/config/mail.php` file for security reasons especially if your project is not in the private repository.
 - If you would like to keep RSA Private key in a text file, the path to the text file must be relative to the project base path (like in the example above).